buithanhlongcb/Nightcrow_Auto_Detect_Attack/README.md

 # NightCrows Auto Detect Attack

-**Attack Detection** is a screen scanning application designed to detect attack events from players in real-time.
+**NightCrows Auto Detect Attack** is a screen scanning application designed to detect attack events from players in real-time.
 When an attack is detected, the application automatically moves back to the village to ensure the player's safety.

 ## Feature:
 **Attack Detection**: Uses image to detect attack patterns from players.
 Automatically relocates to the village when an attack is detected.